ChiHaoLu/minimal-one-off-7702/README.md

 Our goal is to compress the above three steps (HEN-SHIN, target operation, FUKU-GEN) into a single 7702 transaction.
 We can try below methods to achieve the requirement.

+1. Theoretically, if we fixed the nonce usage for delegated EOA.
+We can MANDATORY the transaction after Hen-Shin 7702 Transaction MUST be Fuku-Gen 7702 Transaction.
 1. **Customized 7702 Account**: By introducing a revocation flag or variable in the account contract, revocation logic can be validated during the transaction's verification phase.
 A call to revoke can then be embedded in the multicall batch.
 2. **Use Flashbots Bundles**: Leverage [Flashbots’ bundle API](https://docs.flashbots.net/guide-send-tx-bundle) to simulate atomic execution. **RESULT**: `shortMessage: 'unsupported transaction type'`.